athas/raytracingthenextweekinfuthark/README.md

 code.
 See also the Futhark implementation of [Ray Tracing in One Weekend](https://github.com/athas/raytracinginoneweekendinfuthark).

-The scene below took about 7 minutes to render on an AMD Vega 64 GPU, and is 1000x1000 pixels, with 5000 samples per pixel, and a maximum of 50 reflections per ray.
-It takes about three minutes on an NVIDIA RTX 2080 Ti.
+The scene below took about 90 seconds to render on an AMD RX 7900 XT GPU, and is 1000x1000 pixels, with 5000 samples per pixel, and a maximum of 50 reflections per ray.

 ![](scene_final.png)